Kubernetes Runtime Security

 - Given that access control policies are a critical vulnerability in Kubernetes implementations, it’s essential to routinely scan for policy anomalies in RBAC Files and deployment files.
 These scans can detect RBAC policies violations and prevent or mitigate runtime breaches.

 - Kubernetes secrets are the native sources for storing and managing sensitive data in Kubernetes.
-While Kubernetes offers some protection natively, there are still a number of open risks that organizations should consider outside tooling to resolve.
+While Kubernetes offers some protection natively, there are still some open risks that organizations should consider outside tooling to resolve.

 - Service mesh technology facilitates the separation of networking and business logic.
 Because of the complex nature of these products and the infrastructure they help to manage, its important to leverage automation as much as possible.
 In addition, developers should minimize redundant clusters as much as possible, which helps greatly reduces the complexity of operating service mesh.